DCotterill/halixia-hugo/content/ma/holidays-120.md

 Importance of taking holidays

-Holidays are not just for relaxation; they help us deal with stressors and contribute to our overall wellbeing.
+Holidays are not just for relaxing; they help us deal with stressors and improve our overall wellbeing.
 Can’t afford a holiday?
-You can also get the same effect with a day trip!
+You can get the same effect with a day trip!

-Taking holidays can be a great chance to escape your daily routine and see new places, whilst also improving your health or well-being.
+Taking holidays can be a great chance to escape your daily routine and see new places, whilst also improving your health and wellbeing.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |